Understand Logic:

 Not all sugars are equal.
 Fruits, vegetables and nuts contain whole food sugars that have necessary nutrition like fiber, vitamins and minerals and control how your body processes sugar.

-4. Practical Tips to Reduce Sugar Intake:
+4. Practical Tips, Reduce Sugar Intake:

-5. Mindful Eating: Savoring Sweets in Moderation
+5. Mindful Eating: Moderation

 Bingeing or a negative relationship with food can develop from depriving yourself of all sugary foods.
 The way to do that is to enjoy sweets mindfully in moderation.